The Design & Management of Learning Environments

 For the past six months Wendy has been working on a fast track transformational student support project at the University of Surrey.
 With wellbeing and student retention high on the agenda, the team have worked closely with the university to challenge the status quo.
 Engaging with executive board and key stakeholders from a wide breadth of departments across the university they are delivering an exciting new support experience to students.

-Wendy looks forward to sharing the approach and outcomes of this project at this year’s conference and will be joined for questions by Lucy Evans, Faculty Director and Project Lead for the University of Surrey.
+Wendy looks forward to sharing the approach and outcomes of this project at this year’s conference and will be joined for questions by Lucy Evans, Chief Student Officer at the University of Surrey.

 The founder of Think Forward, a higher education consultancy, Wendy Sammels has worked within the sector for over 12 years.
 Her work has supported universities to think differently about their space and the experience it provides to both staff and students.
 She now utilises this advance thinking to achieve a competitive position for her clients in an ever-demanding and challenging sector.